Collapse of the Normal State Pseudogap at a Lifshitz Transition in Bi$_{2}$Sr$_{2}$CaCu$_{2}$O$_{8+\delta}$ Cuprate Superconductor

 The origin of the peak can be captured conveniently by tracking the doping dependence of the Raman vertex $\gamma_{k,\alpha}^{\nu}$-weighted density of states $N_{\nu}(\omega) \equiv \sum_{k,\alpha} (\gamma_{k,\alpha}^{\nu})^2 \delta(\omega - \epsilon_{k,\alpha})$ which enter the calculation of $I_{\nu}$.
 As shown in Fig.~\ref{fig4}(e)-(g), the van Hove singularity shows up in $N_{B_{1g}}(\omega)$, and the peak in the intensity $I_{B_{1g}}$ corresponds to the van Hove singularity crossing the chemical potential.
 Simultaneously, since the $B_{2g}$ geometry probes the diagonal directions of the Brillouin zone, $N_{B_{2g}}(\omega)$ is unaffected by the van Hove singularity and therefore $I_{B_{2g}}$ has no significant doping dependence.

-In principle, in the above scenario it is possible that for $p>0.22$ the pseudogap exists in the hole-like B band.
-However, we do not find any signature of it in the Raman spectra, consistent with ARPES results~\cite{Vishik}.
-One possibility is that the response is predominantly from the AB band since it is close to a density of states singularity.
-We notice this trend in the theoretical calculation as well (cf. SM).
+Based on the Mott formula, at the Lifshitz transition $p=0.22$ we expect a change in the sign of the Seebeck coefficient, provided the scattering rates are isotropic~\cite{Buhmann2013}.
+However, as noted in an earlier work \cite{Kaminski}, the Hall coefficient may remain positive across the Lifshitz transition, as observed in thin film studies~\cite{Konstantinovic}.

-A possible interpretation of our results is that the Lifshitz transition avoids the pseudogap by effectively removing quasiparticles from regions of strong scattering (hot regions) located around $(\pm \pi,0)$ and $(0, \pm \pi)$ (see panels (a)-(c), Fig.~\ref{fig4}).
-Note that, this possibility is independent of the origin of the hot regions which could arise from antiferromagnetic spin fluctuations~\cite{Chubukov1,Schmalian,Ioffe,Chakravarty} or charge-density waves (related to long-ranged incommensurate charge modulations)\cite{Chubukov2,Comin,Neto,Julien,Sebastian,Pepin}, or from Mott-related physics~\cite{Civelli,Kyung,Ferrero,Sakai}.
+A possible interpretation of our results is that the Lifshitz transition avoids the pseudogap by effectively moving quasiparticles from regions of strong scattering (hot regions) located around $(\pm \pi,0)$ and $(0, \pm \pi)$ (see panels (a)-(c), Fig.~\ref{fig4}).
+Note that, this possibility is independent of the origin of the hot regions which could arise from fluctuations of antiferromagnetic spin-waves ~\cite{Chubukov1,Schmalian,Ioffe,Chakravarty} or charge-density waves (related to long-ranged incommensurate charge modulations)\cite{Chubukov2,Comin,Neto,Julien,Sebastian,Pepin}, or from Mott-related physics~\cite{Civelli,Kyung,Ferrero,Sakai,Sordi}.
+A second quantum critical point at $p*$ inside the superconducting dome, separating a small from a large FS phase, has been inferred for example in recent scanning tunnelling microscopy~\cite{Fujita,He} and ARPES~\cite{Vishik} experiments.